PyLops/pylops/README.md

 ## History
-PyLops was initially written and it is currently maintained by [Equinor](https://www.equinor.com).
+PyLops was initially written by [Equinor](https://www.equinor.com).
 It is a flexible and scalable python library for large-scale optimization with linear operators that can be tailored to our needs, and as contribution to the free software community.